|Scientific Name||Anchusa officinalis|

 Integrated Crop Management

 To avoid further spread of common bugloss prevent seed production to uninfested areas.
 Cut or pull isolated plants before flowering.
-If flowering has occurred, bag and remove the plants for burning.
+If flowering has occurred, bag and remove the plants.

 Choose directly from Category